How Does Ed-Tech Personalize Learning: The Ultimate Guide

 Case Study 1: Elementary Math Intervention (Grades 3–5)

 A Title I elementary school in Georgia deployed an adaptive math platform across 400 students in 2022.
-Prior to implementation, 61% of third-graders scored below grade level on state assessments.
-After one academic year with the platform providing personalized curriculum delivery and learning behavior analysis, 74% of the same cohort scored at or above grade level a 13-percentage-point gain in 10 months.
+Before implementation, 61% of third-graders scored below grade level on state assessments.
+After one academic year with the platform providing personalized curriculum delivery and learning behavior analysis, 74% of the same cohort scored at or above grade level, a 13-percentage-point gain in 10 months.

 💡 From Experience When reviewing multiple Ed-tech implementations, the most common implementation mistake is skipping the diagnostic phase.
 Platforms that jump directly to content delivery without establishing a baseline produce far weaker personalization.
 The first two weeks of data collection are disproportionately valuable and resist the urge to skip past them. |